Arabella Huntington’s: Portraits, Tiaras, and Jewels

 A Pearl Tiara: With Baroque Pearls (a favorite of Mrs. Arabella D. Huntington)

-Did you know that Mr. & Mrs. Collis Huntington owned this amazing painting (Above) of Margherita Gonzaga, Princess of Mantua.
-It hung at their mansion at No. 2 East 57th Street in New York City.
-Mrs. Huntington in my opinion probably picked this painting to buy… but she gets no credit for that.
-She had a collection of paintings that were on different royalty.
+Did you know that Mr. & Mrs. Collis Huntington owned this amazing painting (Above) ?
+It is a portrait of of Margherita Gonzaga, Princess of Mantua.
+It hung at their Huntington mansion at No. 2 East 57th Street in New York City.
+Mrs. Huntington, in my opinion probably picked this painting to buy; but she gets no credit for that.
+She had a collection of paintings that were of different royalty.
 She also liked to collect jewelry of royalty also, like Empress Eugenie of France.

-Mrs. Huntington adored pearls of any kind.
-In her Jewelry Collection, she owned Baroque Pearls, Tahitian Pearls, Fresh-Water Pearls, & Black Pearl necklace (she wears in her San Marino Ranch portrait – with black pearls as “big as a thumb!”- her daughter- in- law Leslie (Mrs. Howard Huntington) once wrote in a letter to one of HEH’s daughters.
+Mrs. Arabella “Belle” Huntington adored pearls of any kind.
+In her Jewelry Collection, she owned Baroque Pearls, Tahitian Pearls, Fresh-Water Pearls, & Baby seed pearls, Black Pearl necklace.
+She wears the black pearl necklace in her San Marino Ranch portrait – with black pearls as “big as a thumb!”- her daughter- in- law Leslie (Mrs. Howard Huntington) once wrote in a letter to one of HEH’s daughters.

-Lady Jane Wilde (mother of Oscar Wilde) portrait drawing wearing a elaborate tiara & diamonds draped in her hair.
+Lady Jane Wilde (mother of Oscar Wilde) portrait drawing.
+She is wearing a elaborate tiara & diamonds draped in her hair.
 Check out the elegant adornment by strands of diamonds or pearls in her hair.
-This could be done by using jewels in a wealthy women jewelry box.
-Check Mrs. Huntington jewelry list (below) especially Item 70: a long chain of 870 diamonds or Item 120 long necklace with 223 diamonds.
+This could be done by using jewels or necklace in a wealthy women jewelry box.
+Check Mrs. Huntington partial jewelry list (below) especially Item 70: a long chain of 870 diamonds or Item 120 long necklace with 223 diamonds.

 The Brooch-built Tiara